Best Boilerplates for Healthcare & Telehealth Apps 2026

 A Business Associate Agreement (BAA) is the legal contract with each vendor confirming they'll handle PHI appropriately.
 Sign BAAs with every vendor touching PHI.

-Healthcare Boilerplate Options
+Healthcare Boilerplate Roundup

 No boilerplate ships pre-configured for HIPAA out of the box.
 You'll configure compliance on top of a standard foundation.
+Here is an honest assessment of each option.

-Best Stack for HIPAA SaaS
+Supastarter — Best Foundation for HIPAA SaaS

 Supastarter (foundation) →